LandlordStudio-Recruitment/ls-recruitment-front/README.md

 1. a [task](#frontend) to create a create a list of payable transaction displayed in a react-based website.

-2. a [task](#backend) to create an REST API for retrieval and update of those rental payments.
+2. a [task](#backend) to create an REST API for retrieval and update of those rental payments, and an error scenario.

 3. some [follow-up questions](./FOLLOW-UP.md)